ali-609/ROS_on_Docker/README.md

 ### Handling version control
 For version control as our script bind folder from host system with container we can just use host system to access files and use git operations

-APT_LIST File: You can add apt packages to apt_list.txt file in the same directory as the script to specify additional packages you want to install in the Docker container.
-Each package should be on a separate line.
-The script will read this file and install the listed packages.

 ## Troubleshooting